igorkulman/iOSSampleApp/README.md

 - [SpecLeaks](leandromperez/specleaks) - Unit Tests Memory Leaks in Swift.
 Write readable tests for mem leaks easily with these Quick and Nimble extensions
 - [Quick](https://github.com/Quick/Quick) - The Swift (and Objective-C) testing framework
 - [Nimble](https://github.com/Quick/Nimble) - A Matcher Framework for Swift and Objective-C
-- [SwiftGen](https://github.com/SwiftGen/SwiftGen) - The Swift code generator for your assets, storyboards, Localizable.strings, … — Get rid of all String-based APIs
 - [SwifLint](https://github.com/realm/SwiftLint) - A tool to enforce Swift style and conventions

 ## Author